alicehe2003/ImageEditor/README.md

 - The kernel size determines how many pixels are sampled around each pixel.
 A larger kernel can capture more of the Gaussian curve, producing a better approximation of the blur.
 - The standard deviation (sigma) controls the strength of the blur.
 A larger sigma spreads out the weights more, causing a smoother and wider blur.

-# Additional functionalities and TODOs

 ## Edge detection

 The Sobel method is a gradient-based edge detection method that computes gradient magnitudes in both x and y directions using 3x3 convolution kernels, good for emphasizing edges and reducing noise.

 The Laplacian of Gaussian (LoG) method is a second derivative-based method that applies the Gaussian blur, then the Laplacian operator to detect edges at points of rapid intensity change.

+# Additional functionalities and TODOs

+## Edge detection

 The Canny edge detector is the standard for many applications.
 1. Apply Gaussian blur (noise reduction).